Welcome to All International Students

 1. Apply for Admission

-Great news: There is no application fee!
-If you fill out the online application, click “First time user account creation” and follow the instructions.
+You can apply online through the CCSNH web application portal.
+On the application page, click on “First time user account creation” and follow the instructions to create your account, then log in to complete and submit your application.
 Otherwise, you can download our application, fill it out, and return it to [email protected].

 2. Submit Required Documentation